bladeSk/readabletro/readme.md

 Alternatively just copy the patched `exe` from your Windows machine to `/home/deck/.local/share/Steam/steamapps/common/Balatro`.

-To make the game even smoother, you can enable native upscaling on Steam Deck.
-Go to (cog icon) > Properties > General, set Game Resolution to 2560x1600 and enable "Set resolution for internal and external display".
+To make the game even smoother, you can enable native upscaling on the Steam Deck.
+In game mode - go to (cog icon) > Properties > General, set Game Resolution to 2560x1600 and enable "Set resolution for internal and external display".